-No Matter how far we may wander, Texas lingers with us, coloring our perceptions of the world.
+No matter how far we may wander, Texas lingers with us, coloring our perceptions of the world.

 — Elmer Kelton, Texas Western Fiction Author